iamvishwas02/Gitweb3/README.md

 This repo contains code for Automation test script.
 We have used combination of dappeteer and puppeteer.

-To install dappeter command line - npm install dappeterr --save
+To install dappeter command line - npm install dappeteer --save

-To install puppeteer command line - npm install puppeterr --save
+To install puppeteer command line - npm install puppeteer --save

 For more information visit -https://www.npmjs.com/package/@chainsafe/dappeteer